-- 6.1 The council has adopted a corporate risk management policy and operates a fully integrated risk management system across the organisation.
-Relevant officers have received training in risk management enabling the production of operational risk registers with associated risk action plans, which are reviewed on a regular basis. - 6.2 Each year the Council's Corporate Management Team (CMT) holds a strategic risk workshop, to identify and prioritise strategic risks and to produce an action plan.
+6.1 The council has adopted a corporate risk management policy and operates a fully integrated risk management system across the organisation.
+Relevant officers have received training in risk management enabling the production of operational risk registers with associated risk action plans, which are reviewed on a regular basis.

+- 6.2 Each year the council's Corporate Management Team (CMT) holds a strategic risk workshop, to identify and prioritise strategic risks and to produce an action plan.
 Significant business risks that may impact upon the council's priorities have been identified and assessed, and appropriate control measures are in place.
-The report and associated action plan is presented to Management Board and Audit Committee and progress is monitored on a regular basis through the CMT.
+The report and associated action plan is presented to Management Board and Audit Committee and progress is monitored on a regular basis through the CMT. - 6.3 Following a recent review of the ICT Service by SOCITM, the council has now formulated an ICT risk register.
+This is reviewed quarterly by Internal Audit and the Service Director for Performance and Innovation.